What is risk management?

 The safety of your members and participants is of utmost importance.
 Planning to manage the risk helps to keep all those involved with your events and/or organization safe.
 If people feel safe, they are more willing to come back and continue to participate with your organization.
 It also can help ensure everyone can participate.
-As a student at Michigan Tech, you are expected to follow the Student Code of Conduct as well as local, state, and federal laws.
+As a student at Michigan Tech, you are expected to follow the Student Code of Conduct, Board of Trustees Policy, Student Leadership and Involvements Policies and Procedures, as well as local, state, and federal laws.

 What is the goal of risk management?

 The goal of risk management is to keep everyone safe and to have fun!
 When you have a solid plan for your event, including risk prevention, you and your participants can have some peace of mind and enjoy the event.

 Think through your event and identify any areas of potential risk.
 List all risks, even if they have a low probability of happening.
 If you have held the activity/event before, look back at past notes to see if there is anything you might have missed.
 Sometimes, it is beneficial to have someone else look at your event and tell you what activities or parts of the event have them concerned.
 This is especially helpful if the event/activity is something you do frequently so you might overlook something that is second nature to you.

 Go through each area of risk you have identified and determine why it is risky.
 You should also consider who it is risky for (just the participant, spectators, people walking by, etc.).
 How much control do you have over the risk that could occur?
 For example, an outdoor event could have severe weather.
 You cannot control the weather, but you can control having a back-up indoor space or a second date in case of weather.
 Some types of risk to consider are: physical, mental/emotional, reputational, financial, and facilities.